Improved device-independent randomness expansion rates using two sided randomness

+We obtain upper bounds by using numerical solvers that attempt to compute $G$ (these give upper bounds because the computations are not guaranteed to converge).
 Our program for computing $G$ runs in $N$ iterations.
 In each iteration the program starts by making a random guess for the parameters from within the valid range.
-It then uses sequential quadratic programming to minimize $\bar{H}((\cN\ot\cI_E)(\rho_{A'B'E}))$ subject to the CHSH score being fixed.
+It then uses sequential quadratic programming to minimize $\bar{H}((\cN\ot\cI_E)(\rho_{A'B'E}))$ subject to the CHSH score being fixed [here $\bar{H}$ is a placeholder for one of the entropic quantities of interest].
 On each iteration, the program arrives at a candidate for the minimum value, and we run $N\approx10^4$ iterations to arrive at the conjectured minimum value for $\bar{H}((\cN\ot\cI_E)(\rho_{A'B'E}))$.
-The numerical optimization is performed in Python using the SLSQP solver in SciPy.
-Since these optimizations are not guaranteed to converge, strictly speaking the generated curves are upper bounds on the infima.
-For the purposes of applying the EAT, we assume they are tight.
+The numerical optimization is performed in Python using the sequential least squares programming (SLSQP) solver in SciPy.
+The curves obtained were found to match those generated by solving numerically in {\sc Mathematica}.

+Since these optimizations are not guaranteed to converge, the generated curves are upper bounds on the infima.
+Some confidence of their tightness comes from the smoothness of the curves, the consistency across different numerical solvers, and that the generated points match the known analytic tight bound in the case $H(A|X=0,Y=0,E)$.
+They also closely match the numerical lower bounds we computed for $G_{A|XYE}$ and $G_{AB|X=0,Y=0,E}$ discussed in Section~\ref{sec:lower}.

 $G_{AB|00E}$ and $G_{A|00E}$ are convex functions, and hence $F=G$ for these.
 For the other cases we generate the graphs in the case where $p_{XY}$ is uniform, observing that each of the $G$ curves starts with a concave part and switches to convex for larger CHSH scores.
 Since the minimum entropy is always zero for classical scores, each of the $G$ curves approach $0$ as $\score$ approaches $3/4$.
 Each of the $F$ curves can be found from $G$ by finding the tangent to $G$ that passes through $(3/4,0)$.
 We call the score at which this tangent is taken $\score^*$, defined by $(\score^*-3/4)G'(\score^*)=G(\score^*)$.
 We then have